 Agile is all about continuous improvement—and making the framework work for your specific needs, not the other way around.

-- “Identify a quantifiable task your team did (e.g. ‘design and build the taskbar’), and use historical data to scope out the effort for that task together.
+- Identify a quantifiable task your team did (e.g. “design and build the taskbar”), and use historical data to scope out the effort for that task together.

-3. Spread out the Effort
+3. Spread out the effort for Agile projects

 You can use stories to make sure that the team is sharing effort across the available bandwidth.
 This means that everyone should agree how much capacity they can take on, points-wise, during each sprint.

+The goal in estimating is to ensure that no one is overloaded.
+That could look like making sure someone doesn’t get all of the high-effort or high-time stories.
 It’s okay if one person is always taking on an 8-point story each sprint (a larger effort that may take two weeks), while someone else takes on two 3-point stories plus a 2-point story (in which each story may take 2-3 days each).
 Maybe one team member has more of a design execution-type role, so they’re more likely to have 20 points each sprint, but someone in a higher-level role with more directional responsibilities may take on 5 story points each sprint.

 Success here is all about 1) open communication in keeping team alignment and agreements, and 2) continuous improvement.